-

 Commentary

-2025.06.18: Trump Travel Restrictions Bar Residents Needed at U.S. Hospitals - NYT
+2025.06.18 New York Times - Trump Travel Restrictions Bar Residents Needed at U.S. Hospitals

-The New York Times reports that Trump administration's travel ban, visa restrictions, and pause on visa appointments have blocked an estimated 1,000 foreign medical residents from entering the U.S. on J-1 visas, which are used for educational and cultural exchange.
+The New York Times reports that the Trump administration's travel ban, visa restrictions, and pause on visa appointments have blocked an estimated 1,000 foreign medical residents from entering the U.S. on J-1 visas, which are used for educational and cultural exchange.
 Many of these residents were scheduled to begin working on July 1, especially in underserved communities.
 Though visa appointments have resumed after being suspended on May 27, the process now includes enhanced vetting, and many applicants remain in limbo.
 Hospital leaders warn the shortages could jeopardize patient care and disrupt critical residency programs.

 Go to article